martenframework/marten/docs/docs/the-marten-project/acknowledgements.md

 The Marten web framework takes a lot from [Django](https://www.djangoproject.com/) - its biggest source of inspiration:

-* the [Model](../models-and-databases)-[Handler](../handlers-and-http)-[Template](../templates) triptych is Marten's vision of the Model-View-Template (MVT) pattern provided by Django
+* The [Model](../models-and-databases)-[Handler](../handlers-and-http)-[Template](../templates) triptych is Marten's vision of the Model-View-Template (MVT) pattern provided by Django
-* the [auto-generated migrations](../models-and-databases/migrations) mechanism is inspired by a similar mechanism within Django
+* The [auto-generated migrations](../models-and-databases/migrations) mechanism is inspired by a similar mechanism within Django
-* [generic handlers](../handlers-and-http/generic-handlers) are inspired by Django's generic class-based views
+* [Generic handlers](../handlers-and-http/generic-handlers) are inspired by Django's generic class-based views
-* the template syntax is inspired by Django's templating language
+* The template syntax is inspired by Django's templating language
-* the concept of [apps](../development/applications) and projects is inherited from Django as well
+* The concept of [apps](../development/applications) and projects is inherited from Django as well

 Needless to say that this is a non-exhaustive list.